Fertility nutrition advice can get confusing fast.

 About Danya

-Fertility nutrition is often not covered in detail during medical appointments, and social media tends to fill that gap with advice that is not always relevant or well-founded.
-That is where a lot of the confusion comes from.
+Fertility nutrition does not usually get covered in detail at medical appointments.
+Social media fills that gap, often with advice that is not relevant or well-founded.
+That is where most of the confusion comes from.

 Start from Where You Are